Input Field

 If the previous user input must be preserved, use a combo box.

-Use a text area for long (commit message) or multi-line (code snippet) input.
-If place is constrained, use an expandable input field.
+Use a text area for long or multi-line input.

 Use a search field to input a search query.